bThink-BGU/BPjs/README.md

 ### 2019-02-10
 * :bug: Instances of the constant sets class `EventSets` now cannot be duplicated even when they are serialized.
+* :bug: Fixed a bug in the verifier, where inspections were invoked twice.
 * :arrow_up: Improved hash functions for `SyncStatement`s and `ComposableEventSet`s.
 * :arrow_up: `ExecutionTrace`s can now return the last event, in addition to returning the last state.
 * :arrow_up: More tests.
 * :put_litter_in_its_place: Removed duplicate functionality of "all events except" (had two classes that did this).
+* :arrow_up: More robust JavaScript error handling.

 ### 2019-02-10
 * :arrow_up: Updated the Tic-Tac-Toe code.